 - Supports UDP responder for device discovery

-- Allows easy firmware update via the Ethernet
+- Easy firmware update via Ethernet

 Modbus has become a de facto standard industrial communication protocol, and is now the most commonly available means of connecting industrial electronic devices.
 Modbus allows for communication between many devices connected to the same RS-485 network, for example, a system that measures temperature and humidity and communicates the results to a computer.
 Modbus is often used to connect a supervisory computer with a remote terminal unit (RTU) in supervisory control and data acquisition (SCADA) systems.

 The tGW-700 is a Modbus TCP to RTU/ASCII gateway that enables a Modbus/TCP host to communicate with serial Modbus RTU/ASCII devices through an Ethernet network, and eliminates the cable length limitation of legacy serial communication devices.
 The module can be used to create a pair-connection application (as well as serial-bridge or serial-tunnel application), and can then route data over TCP/IP between two serial Modbus RTU/ASCII devices, which is useful when connecting mainframe computers, servers or other serial devices that use Modbus RTU/ASCII protocols and do not themselves have Ethernet capability.

 The new read-cache function included in firmware version 1.4.1 is used to store previous requests and responses in the memory buffer of the tGW-700 module.
 When other HMI/SCADA master controllers send the same requests to the same RTU slave device, the cached response is returned immediately.
 This feature dramatically reduces the loading on the RS-485 bus communication, ensures faster TCP responses, and improves the stability of the entire system.